zheksoon/snapdrag/README.md

   <img alt="advanced list" src="https://raw.githubusercontent.com/zheksoon/snapdrag/better-readme/assets/drag-and-drop-advanced-list.avif" />
 </details>

 The advanced list example is, well, a bit more advanced version of the draggable list.
 It introduces smooth animations and bottom drop area for appending item as the last.
-The animations are done using CSS transition - on hover the animated placeholder appears on top of the item, and it created an empty space for drop.
+The animations are done using CSS transitions - on hover the animated placeholder appears on top of the item, and it created an empty space for drop.
 After the drop, the placeholder immediately collapses, so the dropped item is integrated into its place without visible artefacts.

 CodeSandbox link: https://codesandbox.io/p/sandbox/snapdrag-advanced-list-5p44wd